|

 National

-Council on Family Relations - NCFR was founded
+Council on Family Relations - NCFR was

-non-profit, nonpartisan and fully member-funded.
-Researchers,
+NCFR is non-profit, nonpartisan and fully

-educators, practitioners, and policy makers from all
+and policy makers from all family fields and

-family fields and disciplines share knowledge and
+disciplines share knowledge and information

-has linked multi-disciplinary family professionals
+linked multi-disciplinary family professionals

 through its journals, conferences, state affiliate